FREE ITEM

 [PL 2]

-Produced by Union Arms, the M2128 is a domestic reproduction of the old Benelli M3 dual mode shotgun, being able to be easily modified into a pump action or semi-automatic firearm with the switch of a few parts.
-It is often seen in homes of gun owners and frontier settlements, furthermore it wasn't unlikely to see NEAF troops sporting the weapon, some assaulters have been seen using the "Assaulter" configuration in trench clearing operations down South, this is mainly due to the SU's inability to issue most of their forces body armor, making it a deadly option against unarmored targets.
+Produced by Union Arms, the M2128 is a domestic reproduction of the old Benelli M3 dual-mode shotgun, retaining the ability to be modified into a pump action or semi-automatic firearm with the switch of a few parts.
+It is often seen in homes of gun owners and frontier settlements, but it isn’t rare to see NEAF troops sporting the weapon.
+Some assaulters have been seen using the "Assaulter" configuration of the M2128 in trench-clearing operations down South, as per the SU's inability to issue most of their forces body armor.

 BASE TOOL: Luzerne